Strunzdesign/snet-gateway/doc/protocol.md

 ## Framing modes
 The C++-based gateway software offers two framing modes:
-- the legacy *escaping-based framin mode*, that involves a HDLC-like framing and escaping, and
+- the legacy *escaping-based framing mode*, that involves a HDLC-like framing and escaping, and
 - the preferred *length-based framing mode*, that preceeds each payload with a length field.

 Both framing modes are explained in the following.
 Both use the same TCP port of the gateway.